rmpasswd/DevOps-Learning-Path/Docker notes cookbooks/Docker.md

 **To remove all images:**
-There is a catch. first we cannot use the 'repository' column name in the filter, we can use 'reference' instead,we can mention repository field and the tag field as well.
-Secondly, the filter wildcard is not working as expected...
+There is a catch.
+We can filter on the 'repository' field but we need to use the word 'reference' instead of 'repository'; we can mention the tag field as well.
+Secondly, the filter wildcard is not working with this syntax...
 ![docker images filter](../media%20assets/image-4.png)

 It seems that wildcards are not working as expected.
 But only specifying * and nothing else shows 'nginx'.